-The discussion that follows is a summary of Section 10.3 of the course notes.
+The discussion that follows is a summary of Sections 10.3 and 10.4 of the course notes.
 You'll need these ideas for some of the problems that follow (but not all of the problems).
+If you've already looked over Sections 10.3 and 10.4, then you can just skip to the problems.

 Recall that if G is a group and H is a subgroup of G, then we can form the quotient group G/H exactly when H is normal in G. We would like to mimic the same construction for rings.
 That is, if R is a ring and I is a subring, we would like to form the quotient ring R/I. Since R is an abelian group under addition, all subrings will automatically be normal subgroups under addition.
 That is, if we ignore multiplication R/I is a well-defined group under addition of cosets.
-In this case, the cosets are of the form r + I, where $r \in R$ .
-If r + I and s + I are two (additive) cosets of I, then we add just like we did for groups:
+In this case, the cosets are of the form r+I, where $r \in R$.
+If r+I and s+I are two (additive) cosets of I, then we add just like we did for groups: